senzing-garage/aws-marketplace-evaluation/docs/details.md

         1. In **Security responsibility**
             1. Understand the nature of the security in the deployment.
             1. Once understood, enter "I AGREE".
+            1. In the drop-down, select a version of Senzing to install.
+It is suggested to use the default, latest version.
     1. At lower-right, click "Next" button.
 1. In **Configure stack options**
         1. In **Permissions**